ubclaunchpad/inertia/README.md

 - `v0.x.x` denotes [official, tagged releases](https://github.com/ubclaunchpad/inertia/releases) - these are recommended.
 - `latest` denotes the newest builds on `master`.
 - `canary` denotes experimental builds used for testing and development - do not use this.

+The daemon component of an Inertia release can be patched separately from the CLI component - see our [wiki](https://github.com/ubclaunchpad/inertia/wiki/Daemon-Releases) for more details.

 ### Swag